MicrosoftDocs/quantum-docs-pr/articles/quantum-fullstate-simulator.md

 The `QuantumSimulator` uses a random number generator to simulate quantum randomness.
 For testing purposes, though, sometimes it is useful to have deterministic results.
-This can be accomplish by providing a random seed in the constructor via the `randomNumberGeneratorSeed`
+This can be accomplished by providing a seed for the random number generator in the `QuantunSimulator`'s constructor via the `randomNumberGeneratorSeed`
 parameter:

 ```csharp